camunda/camunda-docs-manual/content/reference/rest/process-instance/get-activity-instances.md

 ---

-Retrieves an Activity Instance (Tree) for a given process instance.
+Retrieves an Activity Instance (Tree) for a given process instance by id.

 # Method